 Brain injuries are unlike many other types of external injuries that are frequently caused by a motor vehicle accident or accident at work.
 They may not be readily apparent, and the effects of brain injury can seriously impact a person’s ability to recover and return to a normal life.
 It may be difficult to go back to work for some time after an accident, and any damage done to the brain may be permanent in some cases.
-Below is some useful information about the long term effects of brain injury from our Tallahassee personal injury attorney at Shapiro Law Firm
+Below is some useful information about the long-term effects of brain injury from our Tallahassee personal injury attorney at Shapiro Law Firm, P.A.

-A brain injury can affect a person’s speech and learning in the long term.
+A brain injury can affect a person’s speech and learning ability in the long-term.
 If the injury is serious enough, a person may end up incapacitated and have to have other people care for them for the rest of their lives.
 Brain injuries may also require surgery to address lingering issues, and can even eventually lead to death in some situations.

 One of the long term effects of brain injury is not directly related to a person’s health.
 The medical complications resulting from an injury of this magnitude can have serious financial consequences for an individual.
 If a family is finding it difficult to get coverage for all of a brain injury victim's medical expenses, the bills can begin to pile up and bring additional stress to an already difficult situation.

 When the effects of brain injury are overwhelming, an experienced attorney can step in and help a person manage their case.
 It may be a good idea for a person that has experienced a brain injury of any kind to contact an attorney right away in order to get help negotiating with insurance companies for reimbursement of medical expenses associated with the injury.

 For more information regarding the effects of brain injury from the experienced Tallahassee personal injury lawyer at Shapiro Law Firm, call (850) 629-7226 now.